verbb/formie/docs/template-guides/custom-rendering.md

 </form>
 ```

-Stepping through the above, we prepare an array of HTML attribute, for the `<form>` element, and use Craft's `attr()` Twig function to apply them - its a little easier than all those attributes!
+Stepping through the above, we prepare an array of HTML attributes, for the `<form>` element, and use Craft's `attr()` Twig function to apply them - its a little easier than all those attributes!

 Make sure to use `{{ form.formId }}` for the `id` attribute, and `{{ form.configJson }}` for the `data-config` attribute.
 These are the only two things Formie needs to hook up the JavaScript used to handle forms.
 Everything else related to markup is up to you.

 We're then including the `actionInput`, `hiddenInput` and `csrfInput` to the form - all requirements and should not be changed.
 If the form has a redirect URL, we're also setting that with a `redirectInput`.

 Finally, we're looping through all fields defined in the form, and namespacing them, so Formie can grab the field values.
 We're also using `getFrontEndInputHtml` to output the HTML for the field.
-You could write the individual `<input>` elements, but we'd highly recommend you use the Form Templates to override individual field HTML.
-The reason is simple - you're keeping field HTML module so it's easily resuable across multiple forms.
+You could write the individual `<input>` elements, but we'd highly recommend you use the [Form Templates](docs:template-guides/form-templates) to override individual field HTML.
+The reason is simple - you're keeping field HTML modular so it's easily resuable across multiple forms.

 Be sure to include the `id` and `labelId` for accessibility, but some fieldtypes rely on this to hook in JavaScript behaviour.